 - 4 ounces shredded Manchego cheese

-- 10 or so large basil leaves, shredded
+- 10 or so large basil leaves shredded

-- Fresh cilantro, chopped, for topping
+- Fresh cilantro chopped, for topping

 - Slice the poblano peppers in half lengthwise and scoop out the insides.
 Set onto a large baking dish.

-- Heat a pan to medium heat and saute the shrimp a couple minutes per side, until cooked through.
+- Cook the shrimp in the same pan a couple minutes per side, until cooked through.
 Cool and chop.
 Into a mixing bowl they go.